Chiabee/CNSWhitepaper/src/Policy.md

 NFT compatibility

-Domain NFT is full compatible with Chia NFTv1, can be traded, exchanged, transferred, and modified.
+Domain NFT is full compatible with Chia NFTv1, and can be traded, exchanged, transferred, and modified.